sort - sort, merge, or sequence check text files

 Check that a single input file is correctly presorted.

 Comparisons shall be based on one or more sort keys extracted from each line of input (or, if no sort keys are specified, the entire line up to, but not including, the terminating <newline>), and shall be performed using the collating sequence of the current locale.
+If this collating sequence does not have a total ordering of all characters (see XBD LC_COLLATE), any lines of input that collate equally should be further compared byte-by-byte using the collating sequence for the POSIX locale.

 The sort utility shall conform to XBD Utility Syntax Guidelines , except for Guideline 9, and the -k keydef option should follow the -b, -d, -f, -i, -n, and -r options.
 In addition, '+' may be recognized as an option delimiter as well as '-'.